kipoi/kipoi-containers/README.md

     - How
       - Re-build, test and push the dockerhub images.
 Docker cli is used for this purpose.
       - A new version of the singularity image will be built based on the new docker image.
-Cuurently, a new version of the existing deposition on zenodo will be created and this modified image will be uploaded there.
+A new version of the existing deposition on zenodo will be created and this modified image will be uploaded there.
+Finally, this new deposition will be pushed an url will be returned.
-      - Currently no change will be made to `shared/containers/model-to-singularity.json` in branch `target-json` of [model repo](https://github.com/kipoi/models)
+      - New url will be updated in `shared/containers/model-to-singularity.json` in branch `target-json` of [model repo](https://github.com/kipoi/models)